 Hawaii’s waters are filled with a huge variety of colorful ornate and striking marine life.
-The Coral Reefs the line the stunning coastlines are home to a huge variety of life and can feel very much like swimming in an aquarium.
+The Coral Reefs that line the stunning coastlines are home to a huge variety of life and can feel very much like swimming in an aquarium.
 Unlike your usual aquarium, however, there are no labels and no helpful staff to let you know what you are seeing.

 Turtles – Honu